-The first steps towards increasing civil society’s access to a legally safe and effective police force have been taken through the Swedish support to a community police reform within the Albanian police.
-There are still major challenges related to increasing women's participation in politics and governance, for this reason Sweden is supporting a project with the aim to increase women representation on all levels of the Albanian society.Through AWEN, Sweden contests gender-based violence and supports the construction of help centers for victims of violence.
+Sweden contributes to the promotion of gender equality in Albania through support to One UN and AWEN.
+There are still major challenges related to increasing women's participation in politics and governance and for this reason Sweden is supporting a project with the aim to increase women representation on all levels of the Albanian society.Through AWEN, Sweden contests gender-based violence and supports the construction of help centers for victims of violence.

 Together with Save the Children, Sweden works towards strengthening child rights in Albania, focusing on the rights to safety, protection and participation.
 The programme aims to promote the role and competence of the Office of the Ombudsman for Human Rights in relation to child rights.

 Sweden supports the civil society organization Regional Environmental Center Albania (REC), working with environmental capacity building within civil society and provides venues for dialogue and cooperation.